mobled37/Deep-Learning-Notes/Video Retrieval/DiffusionRet-Generative Text-Video Retrieval with Diffusion Model (ICCV 23).md

-**Problem**: Existing text-video retrieval solutions overlook the underlying data distribution $p$ (query), which makes it challenging
+**Problem**: Existing text-video retrieval solutions overlook the underlying data distribution $p$ (query), which makes it challenging to identify out-of-distribution data.
+**Solution**: Diffusion-based Text-video Retrieval framework (DiffusionRet), which models the retrieval task as a process of gradually generating joint distribution from noise.